 Oral case presentations are generally made to a medical care team, which can be composed of medical and pharmacy students, residents, pharmacists, medical attendings, and others.
 As the presenter, you should strive to deliver an interesting presentation that keeps your team members engaged.
 Here are a few things to keep in mind:

-• Feel free to use your notes, but avoid just reading them to your team: You may glance at your notes from time to time while presenting.
-However, while there is no need to memorize your presentation, there is no better way to lose your team’s attention than to simply read your notes to them.
+- Use your notes: You may glance at your notes from time to time while presenting.
+However, while there is no need to memorize your presentation, there is no better way to lose your team’s attention than to read your notes to them.

-• Honesty: Given the importance of presentations in guiding medical care, never report false information to the team.
-If you are unsure about a particular detail, it is fine to say so.
+- Be honest: Given the importance of presentations in guiding medical care, never guess or report false information to the team.
+If you are unsure about a particular detail, say so.

 You should begin every oral presentation with a brief one-liner that contains the patient’s name, age, relevant past medical history, and chief complaint.
-Remember that the chief complaint is the reason that the patient sought medical care in his or her own words.
+Remember that the chief complaint is why the patient sought medical care in his or her own words.